-- We educated a record number of school children and Town residents in the subjects associated with Fire Prevention and Home Safety.
+- We educated a record number of school children and Town residents in the subjects associated with Ice Safety, Fire Prevention and Home Safety.

 - We successfully managed a Rapid Intervention Committee, Wage and Benefit Committee, I AM RESPONDING Committee, Photo Team Committee, Fire Station Committee, Brush Breaker Design Committee and Accountability Committee.
 All of these Committees are all TEAM oriented and focused on staying proactive in maintaining a Call Firefighting System.

 Eric P. Germaine

 Deputy Fire Chief